-Understanding the Inventions That Changed the World is a video course from The Great Courses (now called Wondrium), with lectures presented by Professor Bernard W. Carlson.
+Understanding the Inventions That Changed the World is a video course from The Great Courses Plus, with lectures by Professor Bernard W. Carlson.
 Carlson includes many visuals of artifacts, photos, computer simulations, and other graphics that illustrate what he is saying, so this is a very visual course.

 This course certainly isn’t traditional, but it should serve well as a one-semester history and/or science course for one semester at the high school level.
 There are 36 video lectures, each running about 30 minutes.
 For each lecture, there are two or three questions for students to answer.
 Questions require short-essay answers, so they will take some time to complete.
 For example, a question on page 43 asks, “How does the arch overcome the limitations of stone as a building material, and how did it allow the Romans to create huge structures?”